Four Walter Scott directors share £24m – Daily Business

 Four Walter Scott directors share £24m

+For the executive directors the majority of the compensation comprises a share of the company’s profits.

-The 2021 annual accounts do not reveal who received the largest package at the Edinburgh-based firm whose managing director is Jane Henderson.
+The accounts for the year to the end of December 2021 do not reveal who received the largest package at the Edinburgh-based firm whose managing director is Jane Henderson.

 The other directors are Roy Leckie (investment and client service); Charlie Macquaker (investment); and Jimmy Smith (investment operations).